 Consider who will be giving the readings

 You’ll want to tailor your wedding ceremony readings to the person who will be giving them.
-For example, if you’re asking your baby cousin to speak, you probably don’t want to give them a lengthy passage from a eighteenth century play (that’s just asking for flubs).
+For example, if you’re asking your baby cousin to speak, you probably don’t want to give them a lengthy passage from an eighteenth-century play (that’s just asking for flubs).
 Opt for them something short, sweet and easy to say so that they can really knock the reading out of the park.
 Or, maybe your best man will be taking the reins?
 If he’s a total comedian, go for something funny instead of sappy or serious.

 Once your officiant has given you the rules and you know who will be giving your wedding ceremony readings, you can start hunting for the perfect ones.
 If you don’t know where to start, turn to your favourite authors and lyricists for help.
 If you’re head-over-heels for the Harry Potter series, scan their pages for potential readings.
 Or perhaps Michael Buble’s songs always make you swoon?
-Look through his lyrics for a few lovey dovey lines.
+Look through his lyrics for a few lovey-dovey lines.
 If that just doesn’t work, Pinterest and Google are your friends.

 Make them personal